GTimothee/GTimothee.github.io/_posts/2024-10-24-homemade-keyword-retriever.md

 ## Whoosh

-[Whoosh](https://github.com/mchaput/whoosh) is a fast, pure Python search engine library designed for adding search functionality to applications.
+[Whoosh](https://github.com/mchaput/whoosh) is a popular (580 stars, 72 forks), fast, pure Python search engine library designed for adding search functionality to applications.
 It’s often used for indexing and searching textual data within Python applications, and it’s popular in cases where a lightweight, easy-to-integrate search solution is required.

 Key Features of Whoosh:
 - Written in Pure Python: Whoosh is implemented entirely in Python, which makes it easy to install and run without external dependencies or a specific backend.